stonepros/stone/doc/rados/configuration/network-config-ref.rst

 	sudo iptables -A INPUT -i {iface}  -m multiport -p tcp -s {ip-address}/{netmask} --dports 6800:7300 -j ACCEPT

-.. tip:: If you run Ceph Metadata Servers on the same Ceph Node as the Ceph OSD Daemons, you can consolidate the public network configuration step.
+.. tip:: If you run Stone Metadata Servers on the same Stone Node as the Stone OSD Daemons, you can consolidate the public network configuration step.

-Ceph Networks
+Stone Networks
 =============

-To configure Ceph networks, you must add a network configuration to the ``[global]`` section of the configuration file.
-Our 5-minute Quick Start provides a trivial Ceph configuration file that assumes one public network with client and server on the same network and subnet.
-Ceph functions just fine with a public network only.
-However, Ceph allows you to establish much more specific criteria, including multiple IP network and subnet masks for your public network.
+To configure Stone networks, you must add a network configuration to the ``[global]`` section of the configuration file.
+Our 5-minute Quick Start provides a trivial Stone configuration file that assumes one public network with client and server on the same network and subnet.
+Stone functions just fine with a public network only.
+However, Stone allows you to establish much more specific criteria, including multiple IP network and subnet masks for your public network.
 You can also establish a separate cluster network to handle OSD heartbeat, object replication and recovery traffic.
 Don't confuse the IP